Jewels of Vietnam & Cambodia Mekong River All-Gay Cruise Tour

 In the afternoon, we will visit the charming town of Angkor Ban.
 Here, you will have a glimpse into the lives of the local people, starting with a visit to a family’s home to see how the locals live, along with an opportunity to meet the family and discuss their lifestyle.
 Next, you will continue through the village to the local private school, where you will join the children in their classroom and experience what their typical school day is like.
 You will then walk back through the village to the ship, with an opportunity to take photos along the way, including a brief stop at the local monastery complex.
 Meals Included: B, L, D

-Day 6 - Tuesday, January 8, 2019 Phnom Penh, Cambodia After breakfast on board this morning, Tuk Tuk drivers meet you on the pier for an exciting morning tour of Phnom Penh.
-You are gently transported along the riverfront to the Royal Palace complex, where you enjoy a leisurely walk through the grounds.
-After viewing Throne Hall and Moonlight Pavilion, you visit the famous Silver Pagoda, home of Cambodia’s Emerald Buddha and the Maitreya Buddha, which is encrusted with more than 9,000 diamonds.
-Your Tuk Tuk is waiting outside to take you on the short ride to the open-air National Museum, housing the largest collection of Angkorian and pre-Angkorian artifacts excavated at the Angkor Temple complex at Siem Reap, as well as other areas around Cambodia.
+Day 6 - Tuesday, October 20, 2020 Phnom Penh, Cambodia After breakfast on board this morning, guests meet their cyclo driver for an exciting morning city tour of Phnom Penh.
+You are gently transported by your driver along the riverfront to the Royal Palace complex.
+Here guests enjoy a leisurely walk through the grounds viewing Throne Hall and Moonlight Pavilion, before visiting the famous Silver Pagoda, home of Cambodia’s Emerald Buddha and Maitreya Buddha encrusted with more than 9,000 diamonds.
+Guests return to their cyclos for the short ride to the National Museum ending the morning with a comprehensive tour of the many Angkorian-period artifacts excavated at the Angkor Temple complex at Siem Reap.
+Guests will enjoy a free afternoon in Phnom Penh with a variety of optional excursions which to pick from, or simply enjoy their time independently shopping or at one of the many wonderful restaurants and pubs nearby.

-*There is a scheduled shuttle coach with your local guide provided from the port to the Central Market for your shopping time.
-Before dinner, local children entertain guests on our Sun Deck with a cultural performance including Apsara, Cambodia’s national dance, as well as traditional folk dances.
+Before dinner, children entertain guests on our Sun Deck with a cultural performance including Apsara, Cambodia’s national dance as well as local traditional folk dances.
 Meals Included: B, L, D

 In the afternoon, your sampans will bring you Gieng Island with visit to a local village where hundreds of sampans and rowing boats are made daily.
 Experience a sampan cruise to untouched canal and finally visiting to the Gieng Cathedral built in 1879 right after the Notre Dame Cathedral in Saigon in 1863.
-You will have a chance to interact with a local priest at the cathedral.
 Meals Included: B, L, D

-Day 11 - Sunday, January 13, 2019 My Tho (Disembarkation) / Ho Chi Minh City After breakfast, bid farewell to the Mekong Navigator and enjoy a scenic drive to Ho Chi Minh City, where we begin our tour of the city’s incredible French Colonial architecture of the Notre Dame Cathedral and Central Post Office.
+Day 11 - Sunday, October 25, 2020 My Tho (Disembarkation) / Ho Chi Minh City After breakfast, bid farewell to the Mekong Jewel and enjoy a scenic drive to Ho Chi Minh City, where we begin our tour of the city’s incredible French Colonial architecture of the Notre Dame Cathedral and Central Post Office.
 Today’s lunch is at Hoi An restaurant.
 Created and designed in the architectural themes of the ancient towns of Hoi An and Imperial Hue, Hoi An restaurant specializes in the cuisine of the former imperial capital.
 Tonight is yours to enjoy at your leisure.
 Meals Included: B, L

 Meals Included: B